 \subsection{Concluding Remarks}

-To summarize, this article proposes three methods to decompose a TVC into a trait feature and a set of state features.
-Specifically, we view the baseline value as the trait feature and the interval-specific slopes or changes, or change-from-baseline values as a possible set of the state features.
-With the proposed methods, we are able to evaluate the trait effect and state effect of a TVC separately.
-As discussed above, the proposed methods can be further extended in practice and further examined in methodology.
+In summary, this article proposes three methods to decompose a TVC into an initial trait and a set of temporal states.
+Specifically, we consider the baseline value as the initial trait and the interval-specific slopes, changes, or change-from-baseline values as possible sets of temporal states.
+Using the proposed methods, we can evaluate the baseline effect and temporal effect of a TVC separately.
+As discussed earlier, these methods can be further extended in practice and further examined methodologically.

 {Appendix \Alph{section}} {A.\arabic{subsection}}